mgp/effective-rxjava/items/emit-immutable-values.md

 See the [AutoValue documentation](https://github.com/google/auto/tree/master/value) for more details.

+If you are developing for Android, consider the [AutoParcel](https://github.com/frankiesardo/auto-parcel) fork.
+It generates value types that implement the `Parcelable` interface.
+This allows you to easily persist instances in a `Bundle`, which may be useful when specifying `Intent` parameters or saving the state of an activity or fragment.

 #### Use Guava

 [Guava](https://github.com/google/guava) contains several of Google's core libraries for its Java based projects.
 Most notably it includes [immutable collection implementations](https://github.com/google/guava/wiki/ImmutableCollectionsExplained), thereby allowing you to construct immutable `List`, `Map`, `Set`, `SortedMap`, and `SortedSet` instances.
 This is possible because the mutating methods of each collection interface, such as `add`, `set`, or `remove`, are defined as optional operations.
 The underlying implementation can choose to implement the method as specified by the interface, or throw an `UnsupportedOperationException`.
 Guava chooses the latter.